The HPV virus has also been linked to other kinds of cancers, including vaginal, vulvar, penile, anal, mouth and throat cancers.

 HPV is a common virus that is spread through sexual contact.
-There are many different types of HPV.
-Many types do not cause problems.
-But certain types of HPV can lead to:
+There are several types of HPV.
+Many of the types do not cause problems.
+Some types of HPV can lead to:

 Two vaccines called HPV2 (Cervarix) and HPV4 (Gardasil) are approved:

 Girls ages 11 and 12 should receive the HPV vaccine series:

 Girls and women ages 13 to 26:

 Boys ages 11 to 12 should receive the HPV4 (Gardasil) vaccine series: